MagnumOpuses/af-connect-module/README.md

 The purpose of this module is to enable third-party systems to easily integrate with Arbetsförmedlingen's AF-Connect infrastructure in order to obtain data/documents/certificates related to registered jobseekers and/or employers with their explicit consent.

 This module provides an interactive button which you may install in your service's frontend.
-The end-user/visitor can then initiate the Arbetsförmedlingen user authentication procedure, select their profile/CV to share and finally provide their explicit consent allowing this data to be shared with a third-party system.
+The end-user/visitor can then initiate the Arbetsförmedlingen user authentication procedure, select their profile/CV to share and finally provide their explicit consent allowing this data to be shared with and retrieved by a third-party system.

 ## Versions, current dev state and future